SpoonX/aurelia-orm/doc/installation.md

 ## Aurelia-Cli

+Start by following the instructions for the dependencies of orm, [aurelia-api](https://github.com/SpoonX/aurelia-api) and [aurelia-view-manager](https://github.com/SpoonX/aurelia-view-manager).
+When done, resume with the other steps.

 Run `npm i aurelia-orm --save` from your project root.

 It also has submodules and makes use of `get-prop` and `typer`.
 So, add following to the `build.bundles.dependencies` section of `aurelia-project/aurelia.json`.